Financial Aid Resources for J.D. Students

 Tax and Business Law Scholarships (TABLS)

-UCLA Law and the Lowell Milken Institute for Business Law and Policy (LMI) annually award three scholarships to students who are interested in tax and business law and policy.
+UCLA Law and the Lowell Milken Institute for Business Law and Policy (LMI) annually award four scholarships to students who are interested in tax and business law and policy.
 These scholarships are part of LMI’s Tax and Business Law Scholarship (“TABLS”) Program.
 The Program is led by Jim Barrall ’75, a Senior Fellow in Residence at LMI and a retired partner of Latham & Watkins LLP.

 Read more